Algebras and modules

 a Gerstenhaber algebra

-equipped with a unary linear operator of degree +1
+equipped with a unary linear operator of the same degree as the bracket

 is a derivation for ;

 is the failure of being a derivation for :

 A -BV algebra is a similar structure with a BV-operator being of degree if is odd, and of degree if it is even.

 See (Cohen-Voronov, def.
 5.3.1, theorem 2.1.3) for details.